Julia-Wagner/PyChef/README.md

 I deployed my project as soon as I got my Heroku credits.
 Because that took longer than expected, I tested the application in my local terminal during the first period of development.
 I noticed some styling issues in my terminal but decided to focus on the logic first.
 After deploying the project, the styling issues were no longer visible in the mock terminal.

 I tested each feature while developing and after finishing it before moving on to the next feature.
 This way the application grew step by step.
-To test my input validation and error handling I made sure to always enter what is not expected to make sure the user can not break the application.
+To test my input validation and error handling, I made sure to always enter what is not expected to make sure the user can not break the application.

 ### **Issues**